-Gorilla Glue belongs to all of the above.
+This award-winning nug belongs to all of the above.

-Gorilla Glue isn’t just one strain, as you may have guessed.
-Gorilla Glue is actually a cannabis genetics company that breeds new strains—they named their first strain Gorilla Glue #4 to represent the brand.
+Gorilla Glue isn’t just a single strain, as you may have guessed—it’s actually a name for a cannabis company that breeds a variety of cannabis plants.

-What does Gorilla Glue strain look like?
+What does GG4 look like?

-Gorilla Glue has an earthy and pungent smell, due to its high myrcene contents.
+This bud has an earthy and pungent smell, due to its high myrcene contents.

 GG5, on the other hand, often has a strong diesely smell to it, similar to Sour Diesel but slightly less sour.

-Gorilla Glue has a strong earthy and piney taste on the inhale, and leaves a diesely aftertaste.
+Just like the smell, the flavor of this nug is a direct link to its quality heritage—it has a strong earthy and piney taste on the inhale, and leaves a diesely aftertaste.

 The terpene contents are generally higher than average, so you’ll get its real taste immediately, especially if you use it with a vaporizer.